 But what are those lens flares?
 We asked the almighty wikipedia and it told us that “Lens flare is the light scattered in lens systems through generally unwanted image formation mechanisms, such as internal reflection and scattering from material inhomogeneities in the lens.
 These mechanisms differ from the intended image formation mechanism that depends on refraction of the image rays.
 Flare manifests itself in two ways: as visible artifacts, and as a haze across the image.
 The haze makes the image look “washed out” by reducing contrast and color saturation (adding light to dark image regions, and adding white to saturated regions, reducing their saturation).
 Visible artifacts, usually in the shape of the lens iris, are formed when light follows a pathway through the lens that contains one or more reflections from the lens surfaces.”

-Of course that sometimes you want flare because it’s real; in 2012’s Gravity the black void of space was flared by the brightness of the sun; and in 2009’s Star Trek every was flared because it was directed by JJ Abrahams.
+Of course that sometimes you want flare because it’s real; in 2012’s Gravity the black void of space was flared by the brightness of the sun, and in 2009’s Star Trek every single shot was flared because it was directed by JJ Abrahams.

 And now, you can add your own flare into your photos.
 And we are not judgmental, you can do it for realistic reasons or for artistic ones.